inaturalist/INaturalistIOS/README.md

 That should get you set up for local development with the Simulator.
 If you want to test on actual devices you'll need to get a provisioning profile from Apple and configure the project to use it: https://developer.apple.com/ios/manage/overview/index.action.

+If you run into errors with cocoapods, xcode 14.3, and rsync, follow the instructions [here](https://github.com/CocoaPods/CocoaPods/issues/11808#issuecomment-1509261607)

 Translations
 ------------